Marklogic-retired/marklogic-data-hub/examples/README.md

 Many of the Data Hub 5 example projects can be tested against a snapshot version of the Data Hub Gradle plugin; this is typically done when testing these projects locally against the develop branch.
 A snapshot version will be used when the Gradle property "testing" has a value of "true".
+The easiest way to apply this is when you initialize a project, include the "testing" property on the command line - e.g.

+    ./gradlew -Ptesting=true hubInit

+After initializing the project, you may want to add "testing=true" to the gradle.properties file so that you do not need to include it as a command line property.

 If you are trying to use a snapshot version of the Gradle plugin and get an error about not being able to find the plugin - e.g. "Could not find com.marklogic:ml-data-hub:5.4-SNAPSHOT" - then run the following Gradle task from the root